Meet Our Team of Board-Certified Specialists and Emergency Veterinarians

 Dr. Samantha Murray joined Veterinary Specialists of Rochester’s internal medicine team in October of 2014.

-Dr. Murray attended the University of Pennsylvania Veterinary Medicine, graduating in 2001.
-She received the Auxiliary to the Pennsylvania Veterinary Medical Association prize, as well as the Small Animal Award.
+Dr. Murray attended the University of Pennsylvania School of Veterinary Medicine, graduating in 2001.
+She received the Auxiliary to the Pennsylvania Veterinary Medical Association prize and the Small Animal Award.

-Dr. Murray is a member of the American College of Veterinary Internal Medicine and American Veterinary Medical Association.
-Dr. Murray’s professional interests include hepatic disease, gastrointestinal disease and immune-mediated disease.
+Dr. Murray is a member of the American College of Veterinary Internal Medicine and the American Veterinary Medical Association.
+Dr. Murray’s professional interests include hepatic disease, gastrointestinal disease, and immune-mediated disease.

 Dr. Murray and her family are currently looking for the perfect dog.
-In her spare time, she enjoys running, cycling and hiking; as well as spending time with her husband and children.
+In her spare time, she enjoys running, cycling, hiking, as well as spending time with her husband and children.

 Dr. Palermo has been in the veterinary field for eight years, active both professionally and academically with several published articles to her name.
 Dr. Palermo also works with Mission Rabies, a non-profit organization committed to helping vaccinate dogs in parts of the world where Rabies is pervasive.

 Daniel E. Hoffmann, DVM, MS